danielopq/fylo-dark/README.md

 ## Overview

 Responsive Frontend development for a cloud storage company.
-It is optimized for desktop (1440px) and mobile users (480px).
+It is optimized for desktop (1440px) and mobile (375-480px).
 The elements have been set according to the images provided.
 Built with HTML, CSS and JavaScript.
 No frameworks were used.

 ### Screenshot